 The conservative Jewish approach understood “unfaithfulness”, “abuse” or “abandonment” as the only valid grounds for divorce (Deut.
 24:1-4; Exod.
 21:10-11), while various more progressive Jewish interpreters argued that a man had the right to divorce his wife for any reason at all (Babylonian Talmud, Gittin 90a).
 When Jesus was faced with this question he rejected the idea taught by Pharisees of the house of Hillel (divorce for any reason) and sided with the Pharisees from the house of Shammai and the Essenes who taught the opposite.

 Invest in understanding Yeshua (Jesus) and his Apostles within their original cultural, historic and theological setting.
-Begin by exploring the Stories of the Jewish Christ course below!
+Begin by exploring the Stories of the Jewish Christ course below and we’ll be in touch shortly!